 Also, the slides posted on Blackboard are not a complete record of what I say or do in class, so coming prepared to class, attending lectures, and taking notes are advised to successfully complete the course.
-In the past, your classmates have found it extremely useful to print out the slides in advance and making notes on those slides rather than on a separate notebook because it helped them in visualizing the concepts better.
-If you miss a lecture, the solutions to the power point slides will not be available in Blackboard.
-You will need to ask for a friend's note or you can confirm with me your answer only if you bring me your own solutions.
+In the past, your classmates have found it extremely useful to print out the slides in advance and make notes on those slides rather than on a separate notebook because it helped them in visualizing the concepts better.
+If you miss a lecture, the solutions to the lecture slides will not be available in Blackboard.
+If you want to have access to solutions to lecture slides, you will need to ask for a friend's note or you can confirm with me your answer only if you bring me your own solutions.